BorisZhao/BorisZhao.github.io/index.md

 ## News

-- [06/2023] I was admitted by NTU as an SCSE full-time PhD candidate.
+- [06/2023] I was admitted by NTU SCSE as a full-time PhD candidate.
 - [01/2023] ‘FedCom’ is accepted by IEEE ICC 2023.
 - [10/2022] I received the National Scholarship from MoE, PRC.
 - [10/2022] Seems like my paper 'FedCom' is rejected again.
 Further revision is abnegated since the design is obsolete.